desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 1. verify that the Child is not currently securely delegated;

-2. query the CDS/CDNSKEY records located at the Child zone apex, directly from each of the authoritative nameservers as given in the Child NS record set;
+2. query the CDS/CDNSKEY records at the Child zone apex directly from each of the authoritative servers as listed in the NS record set;

 3. query the CDS/CDNSKEY records located at each of the Signaling Names;